 Card 1: The Moon

 The Moon is a card that represents imagination and intuition.
-The Third Trine is comprised of animals that tend to be bold and passionate, and all three animals in the Third Trine are Yang animals (masculine energy which is more focused on what it “out there”, rather than what is inside).
+The Third Trine is comprised of animals that tend to be bold and passionate, and all three animals in the Third Trine are Yang animals (masculine energy which is more focused on what is “out there”, rather than what is inside).

-Meanwhile, the Moon has powerful Yin energy – a feminine energy which is focused more on intuition and what lies within.
+Meanwhile, the Moon has powerful Yin energy – feminine energy which is focused more on intuition and what lies within.

-This card highlighting the Trine energy I should use indicates that for the next week, it is best to focus on my Yin side.
+This card highlighting the trine energy I should use indicates that for the next week, it is best to focus on my Yin side.
 Being a member of the Third Trine, my Yang energy is strong, and this card indicates it needs feminine Yin energy to balance it out.

 So how can I do this?
 Well, onto the next card …